Questions and Answers

 If a doctor bulk bills a patient it means he accepts the government decreed fee for his service.
 For those patients who are on a health care card there is also a top up of about $6 if in Perth and $9 elsewhere.
 This is a government carrot.
 If doctors billed the same fee then they would also have to consider the bad debts and time spent chasing thus a "bulk bill" fee pays less.
 Under the current set up, Drs are paid $9 less for patients who theoretically have more ability to pay.
 The current medicare began in 1984 and today patients are rebated 100% of the government schedule for GP visit items.
-Since 1992 the schedule fee for a "standard" gp visit has increased by 54% and will stay at this level to 2020 at the decision of the current government.
-Over the same time the CPI has increased by 86%.
-There have been some other payments given at times to, (and taken away from) General practice however these were contingent on spending more time and money in infrastructure, technology etc. ( more of a stick)
+Since 1992 the schedule fee for a "standard" gp visit has increased by 54% Over the same time the CPI has increased by 86%.
+There have been some other payments given at times to, (and taken away from) General practice however these were contingent on spending more time and money in infrastructure, technology etc. (more of a stick)

 What about enduring power of attorney, guardianship and advance health directives?